Discover Ayurveda, the world's oldest and most complete healing system

 Low Ojas or Vitality is hence a low immune system, by which we become susceptible to diseases.
 Keeping our Agni or Fire awakened also helps, as Agni is the heat in the body and also the bile or digestive fire (Jatharagni) that burns up undigested food masses and helps eliminate it.

-Ayurvedic Diagnosis includes many various methods for checking imbalances of one's Doshas or humors in the body, such as:
+Ancient Ayurvedic Diagnosis includes many various methods for checking imbalances of one's Doshas or humors in the body, such as:

 Nadi-Pariksha - Pulse Diagnosis